About

 Melissa Eggleston headshot, brown hair, big smile looking up to camera

-I help people and organizations wow their target audiences with great experiences.
-As a user experience (UX) designer, my skills are broad, but my specialties are:
+I help people make technology—and the world—more caring, one experience at a time.
+As a user experience (UX) designer, my skills are broad.
+My specialties are:

 • planning/conducting/communicating research